 Historic Jackson Square, originally known in the 18th century as "Place d'Armes," and later renamed in honor of the Battle of New Orleans hero Andrew Jackson, is a timeless attraction in the heart of the French Quarter of New Orleans.

-For well over a half-century, there has been a plein air artist colony at Jackson Square.
-Local artists paint, draw, create portraits and caricatures, and display their work on the square's iron fence.
+For well over a half-century, there has been an open-air artist colony at Jackson Square.
+Local artists paint, draw, create portraits, caricatures, and display their work on the square's iron fence.
 Some have been there for generations!
+Learn More

 Jackson Square is a favorite site for visitors and locals.
 The artists, restaurants, museums, merchants and the square itself make Jackson Square one of the French Quarter's most popular destinations.

 Jackson Square is open seven days a week.
 During daylight savings time it's open from 8am to 7pm.
 During winter, it's open from 8am to 6pm.

 Location of Jackson Square

 Finding Jackson Square is really quite simple.
 It is on the Mississippi River, on Decatur Street, between the Jax Brewery Shopping Mall and the French Market, in front of the St. Louis Cathedral.
 Across the street from the Square, you'll find the world-famous Café Du Monde.

 If you are in the vicinity of the Convention Center, you can just hop on to the Riverfront Streetcar, and it will let you off at Jackson Square.
 If you are in other parts of the city, just head for the French Quarter.

 Directly in front of the Square, you can find carriages offering rides around the Quarter.
 In the Square, you'll find amazing artists who can create a beautiful souvenir and street performers that will keep you entertained.